jzhowie/APCSFinalProject/README.md

 Austin: Tried implementing the actual level selection with mouseClicked, but there are issues with what happens after the mouse is clicked.

+### June 8:
+Jason: Added a combo variable to track number of combos erased per turn and modified frozen disruption and not the Pokemon to be erased when matched.

+Austin:

 ## UML Diagram Updates:
 **May 29:** https://drive.google.com/file/d/1xNGIy_zpkd7C0Rtd6X70NHZmNEkU4-X-/view?usp=sharing
 **May 24:** https://drive.google.com/file/d/1ELlNXD1teTN4-YNPTtRZDYKZbeG_eWeP/view?usp=sharing